dhermes/bossylobster-blog/content/2012-09-10-last-to-cross-finish-line-part-three.md

 style="color: lime; font-family: Courier New, Courier, monospace;">True</span>, then none of the checks initiated by those tasks would signal completion.
-We use a transaction to avoid a race condition with the initial datastore put — a put which is a signal that all tasks have
+We use a transaction to avoid a race condition with the initial datastore put &mdash; a put which is a signal that all tasks have
 ***not*** loaded.

 <span style="font-size: large;">Populating a Batch</span>